mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

 .. note::
    Never used git or GitHub before?
 Confused by what all this means or why we do it?
 Check out `this presentation from the UFS SRW Training workshop <https://dtcenter.org/sites/default/files/events/2021/18-code-management-making-contributions-kavulich.pdf>`_ for a "from basic principles" explanation!

 After this command, git has checked out a local copy of the remote branch ``upstream/release/public-v6`` named ``release/public-v6``.
-To return to the main branch, simply use ``git checkout main``.
+To return to the ufs/dev branch, simply use ``git checkout ufs/dev``.

 If you wish to make changes that you will eventually contribute back to the public code base, you should always create a new "feature" branch that will track those particular changes.

 .. code-block:: console

-   git checkout upstream/main
+   git checkout upstream/ufs/dev
    git checkout -b feature/my_new_local_development_branch

 .. note::

-   By checking out the remote ``upstream/main`` branch directly, you will be left in a so-called '`detached HEAD <https://www.cloudbees.com/blog/git-detached-head>`_' state.
+   By checking out the remote ``upstream/ufs/dev`` branch directly, you will be left in a so-called '`detached HEAD <https://www.cloudbees.com/blog/git-detached-head>`_' state.
 This will prompt git to show you a scary-looking warning message, but it can be ignored so long as you follow it by the second command above to create a new branch.

 You can now make changes to the code, and commit those changes locally using ``git commit`` in order to track